Perturbative Resonance during Dark Matter Production and Its Cosmological Implications: Introduction

 \section{Introduction}

-Dark Matter (DM), a non-luminous matter component beyond the Standard Model (SM) of Particle Physics which comprises nearly $80\%$ of the matter in the current Universe \cite{Komatsu:2010fb,Ade:2015xua}, plays a crucial role in the formation of structures from cosmic scale to sub-galactic scale at the dawn of our Universe \cite{Frenk:2012ph}.
+Dark matter (DM), a non-luminous matter component beyond the Standard Model (SM) of Particle Physics which comprises nearly $80\%$ of the matter in the current Universe \cite{WMAP:2010qai}\cite{Planck:2015fie}, plays a crucial role in the formation of structures from cosmic scale to sub-galactic scale at the dawn of our Universe \cite{Frenk:2012ph}.
 Unveiling the particle nature of DM, therefore, is one of the leading topics in physics and astronomy.
-For existing DM models such as weakly interacting massive particles (WIMP) paradigm and non-equilibrium thermal DM scenario, the relation between DM particle mass $m_\chi$ and its thermally averaged cross-section $\widetilde{\langle \sigma v\rangle}$ can be established by applying the constraint derived from its density fraction, $\Omega_\chi=0.26$ \cite{Bertone:2004pz}.
-However, $m_\chi$ can not be determined by current evidence drawn from galaxies, clusters, cosmic microwave background (CMB) anisotropy, etc., as such evidence reflects only the macroscopic gravitational effects of DM rather than its elementary particle nature \cite{Bertone:2016nfn}.
-Lacking conclusive evidence of single DM particle also leads to a long-standing controversy between cold DM models and other exotic hypotheses \cite{Patrignani:2016xqp}.
-Currently, the most compelling proposals to unveil DM particle properties mainly rely on (in-)direct capture or reproduction of DM particles with an array of experiments such as those reported in \cite{Aprile:2013doa, Akerib:2016lao, Tan:2016zwf, Fu:2016ega,Gordon:2013vta, Ackermann:2015zua, Madhavacheril:2013cna,Bergstrom:2013jra, Yuan:2017ysv,Profumo:2017obk, Khachatryan:2014rra}.
-The tiny cross-section, however, may hinder the detection of DM particles soon.
-This fact directly leads to the search for new strategies that can extract the particle nature of DM from new astrophysical messengers such as primordial gravitational wave (PGW).
-For example, a newly proposed strategy to constrain the properties of DM particle from the PGW is to investigate the propagation of PGW through the DM clouds.
-However, it is proved that such effect is too small to be detected in the near future \cite{Flauger:2017ged}.
+For existing DM models such as the weakly interacting massive particles (WIMP) paradigm \cite{Lee:1977ua} and the non-equilibrium thermal DM (NEQDM) model \cite{Li:2014era}, using the DM density fraction, $\Omega_\chi=0.26$ \cite{Bertone:2004pz}, one can obtain the relation between DM particle mass $m_\chi$ and its thermally averaged cross-section $\widetilde{\langle \sigma v\rangle}$.
+However, current evidence drawn from galaxies, clusters, cosmic microwave background (CMB) anisotropy, etc., can determine neither $m_\chi$ nor $\widetilde{\langle \sigma v\rangle}$ separately, as such evidence reflects only the macroscopic gravitational effects of DM rather than its elementary particle nature \cite{Bertone:2016nfn}.
+Lacking conclusive evidence of a single DM particle also leads to a long-standing controversy between cold DM models and other exotic hypotheses \cite{ParticleDataGroup:2016lqr}.
+Currently, the most compelling proposals to unveil DM particle properties mainly rely on (in-)direct capture or reproduction of DM particles with an array of experiments such as those reported in \cite{XENON100:2013ele} \cite{LUX:2016sci} \cite{PandaX-II:2016vec} \cite{PandaX-II:2016wea} \cite{Gordon:2013vta} \cite{Fermi-LAT:2015att} \cite{Madhavacheril:2013cna} \cite{Bergstrom:2013jra} \cite{Yuan:2017ysv} \cite{Profumo:2017obk} \cite{CMS:2014jvv} \cite{Flauger:2017ged}.
+The tiny cross-section, however, may hinder the detection of DM particles.